rcbops/rpc-role-logstash/README.md

 ### Common Overrides

-  - 'build_locally':  If the container has access to the internet and you don't need to go through the repo servers, You can set this to 'yes'.
+  - 'build_on_destination':  If the container has access to the internet and you don't need to go through the repo servers, You can set this to 'yes'.
 When set to 'no' the aggie_build role will need to be run first to build and upload a package to your repo servers.